-Due to open in 2020, the Hedberg is one of Tasmania’s most ambitious arts projects to date and will encompass the Theatre Royal and the University of Tasmania’s Conservatorium of Music.
+Opened in 2020, the Hedberg is one of Tasmania’s most ambitious arts projects to date and encompasses the Theatre Royal and the University of Tasmania’s Conservatorium of Music.

 Why the Hedberg is music to a music student's ears

-The Hedberg has triple the floor plan of the current Conservatorium of Music.
-As a music student, you could find yourself in the recital hall, studio theatre, recording suite, creative technology studio, flexible rehearsal spaces, or at the cafe between lectures.
+The Hedberg has triple the floor plan of the previous Conservatorium of Music.
+As a music student, you could find yourself in the recital hall, studio theatre, recording suite, creative technology studio, flexible rehearsal spaces, or at the café between lectures.

 Whether you’re performing in a big band or a classical quartet, variable acoustics means both genres will be equally at home in the recital hall.
 The acoustic technology also provides new possibilities to treat space as another instrument in compositions and performances.

-With an emphasis on improved access and security, booking spaces will be made easier and you’ll have opportunities to practice safely around-the-clock.
-Each rehearsal space is completely soundproofed, so a string quartet can practice next to a hard rock band.
+With an emphasis on improved access and security, booking spaces will be made easier.
+Each rehearsal space is soundproofed allowing for greater flexibility of use.

 Not only will you share a building with Australia’s beloved Theatre Royal, the location of the Hedberg puts you a stone’s throw from the Tasmanian Symphony Orchestra’s Federation Concert Hall, and the School of Creative Arts and Media campus at Hunter Street.